Free Initial Assessment

 The rights of shareholders vary depending upon the percentage of a business they own and the type or classes of shares they own.

-However, every shareholder has the following basic rights under the Act:
+Shareholders’ basic rights are set out in the Companies Act 2006, and every shareholder has the following basic rights under the act:

-Every shareholder has the right to be informed that an annual general meeting or an extraordinary general meeting is taking place, and they have the right to attend.
+Every shareholder has the right to be informed about any relevant meetings that are taking place, and they have the right to attend.
 If a shareholder cannot attend a meeting, they have the right to send a proxy in their place.

-Shareholders normally have the right to vote, but this depends upon whether they own voting shares.
+Shareholders normally have the right to vote on company matters, but this depends on whether they own voting shares.

 Shareholders have the right to receive a copy of the company’s annual report and accounts upon request.
 Most businesses also issue shareholders with a copy of their share certificate, although there is no legal requirement for them to do so.
 However, a shareholder’s name must be listed in the business’s register of members to prove they are a shareholder.

-If a business is wound up, shareholders have the right to receive a proportion of the money.
-A shareholder's rights to receive monies vary depending upon the classes of shares they own.
+If a business is wound up, shareholders have the right to receive a proportional share of the money.
+A shareholder’s rights to receive monies vary depending upon the classes of shares they own.

 Can shareholders have additional rights?